NSriram27/azure-pr-mcp/README.md

     ```powershell
     az login
     ```
+  - Select the Visual Studio Subscription for which you have admin rights.
+Check you subscriptions [here](https://portal.azure.com/#view/Microsoft_Azure_Billing/SubscriptionsBladeV2).
 - **Snyk CLI** (optional - for users utilizing Snyk security features):

   - For Windows: Download and run the installer or use npm: